avo-hq/docs/src/0.x/authorization.md

 ## Using different policy methods

 By default Avo will use the usual generated Pundit methods (`index?`, `show?`, `create?`, `new?`, `update?`, `edit?` and `destroy?`).
-But maybe, in your app, you're using them in a different way than you would like to use them on Avo.
+But maybe, in your app, you're already using these methods and would like to use different ones for Avo.
 You may override these methods inside your configuration with a simple map using the `authorization_methods` key.

 ```ruby{6-14}